Ad industry titan Dan Wieden’s legacy is how to find and cultivate creative talent

 Vann Graves is executive director at VCU Brandcenter, a portfolio school that Wieden once served as a founding director.
 Graves readily admits that the advertising industry doesn’t create icons like it used to.
 “It’s not that we don’t need them, but I think there isn’t any time,” says Graves.
 “You don’t know who made that Super Bowl spot anymore, because how we make work has changed, the business has changed, and how we do it has changed.”

-For Michael Leibowitz, founder of the award-winning independent agency Big Spaceship, he recognized a challenge facing advertising upon a recent visit to the Virgil Abloh exhibit at the Brooklyn Museum.
-“If he had come up in advertising instead of architecture, I don’t know that he would’ve had the massive cultural impact he did,” says Leibowitz, who founded his agency almost 23 years ago.
+For Michael Lebowitz, founder of the award-winning independent agency Big Spaceship, he recognized a challenge facing advertising upon a recent visit to the Virgil Abloh exhibit at the Brooklyn Museum.
+“If he had come up in advertising instead of architecture, I don’t know that he would’ve had the massive cultural impact he did,” says Lebowitz, who founded his agency almost 23 years ago.
 “When I ask myself why that is, I think it’s that for whatever reason, [the ad industry’s] silos seem incredibly rigid.
 What I love about Dan was that he fostered an organization that maintained an equilibrium between welcoming misfits and odd ones—and a standard of excellence.
 That’s all too rare.”

 The ad industry has long struggled with attracting and supporting a diverse pool of talent and, as importantly, building paths for that talent to become industry leaders.
 One need look no further than Walter Geer’s “Black Madison Avenue” discussion from last March to see that there is still much more progress to be made.